Skip to the main content

 Duties and responsibilities vary from province to province.
 In Alberta, nurse practitioners may:

-• complete advanced, thorough and focused health assessments
+• Complete advanced, thorough, and focused health assessments

-• diagnose health problems
+• Diagnose health problems and illness

-• manage complex chronic illness
+• Manage complex chronic illness

-• order and interpret diagnostic tests
+• Order and interpret diagnostic tests

-• research and critically evaluate evidence for the best care available
+• Research and critically evaluate evidence for the best care available

-• read, compile and integrate research into their work
+• Read, compile, and integrate research into their work

 Working Conditions